 We positioned Elvis as a musician, but he can alter the headline to “Musician, Performer, & Actor” if he is targeting a broader audience.
 The key is to use Elvis' resume professional summary to paint him as an accomplished, collaborative talent so agents and record labels will want to work with him.

 In general industries, you'll find a list of strategic keywords at the top of the resume, usually in a section titled “Areas of Expertise” or “Key Proficiencies.”
 In the music industry, it's all about who you know and less about the buzzwords in your document, hence the “Key Achievements” section to show off some of Elvis' most impressive hardware.

 We strongly recommend listing your main job responsibilities in a short paragraph while breaking down your achievements in bullets.
-This helps recruiters scan through your document during their initial review — which can last all of six seconds!
+This helps recruiters scan through your document during their initial review — which a scan of a resume can last all of six seconds!